-Before the off we tarry awhile at the Juta Guest House, where we indulge in a tar black coffee so strong that you could almost stand your teaspoon upright in it.
+Before the off we tarry awhile at the Juta Guest House, where we indulge in a tar-black Turkish coffee so strong and thick that you could almost stand your teaspoon upright in it.
 This new and obviously expensive place to stay is built right above the bank of the roaring turquoise waters of the Jutistskali River.
-Its smart new façade and manicured gardens seem curiously out of place with the rest of the village of rustic wooden houses surrounded by overgrown country gardens with giant hayricks threaded together by muddy streets where pigs and cows roam freely.
+Its smart new façade and manicured gardens seem curiously out of place with the rest of the village of rustic wooden houses surrounded by overgrown country gardens containing giant hayricks, all threaded together by muddy streets where pigs and cows roam freely.
 From the sunny terrace, I spy a man in a nearby garden intently tending to a score of beehives, while another riding a horse disappears up the pathway leading out of the village.
 We take the same trail some 15 minutes later.

 It’s only mid-morning and yet the hot sun is beating down relentlessly as we make our way at what seems like snail’s pace up the steep zig-zag path which elevates us to the lush alpine meadows of the treeless valley.
 The weather has been rather unsettled in the region over the past few days and the road to the village of Shatili near the Chechen border has been washed away in severe thunderstorms and flooding, making travel there impossible.
 But today the neon-blue sky is threaded with silvery cloud and a carnival of scents is borne on the slightest of breezes.
 We soon spot a line of coloured Tibetan prayer flags fluttering in the breeze near some buildings which we discover is Zeta Camping, and beyond this the large double-storied wooden chalet of the 5th Season Guesthouse.
 Loud techo music blares from within which rather spoils the ambiance of the magnificent alpine meadow scenery and we are glad to leave behind it, and the collection of tents of noisy backpackers dotted nearby, which look like the spilled contents of a packet of M&Ms.